stroiman/go-dom/README.md

 > - Bruce Lee

-While it is a goal to reach whatwg spec compliance, the primary goal is to have a useful tool for testing modern web applications; and they rarely depend on quirks mode.
+While it is a goal to reach whatwg spec compliance, the primary goal is to have a useful tool for testing modern web applications.

+Some specs don't really have an effect modern web applications.
+For example, you generally wouldn't write an application that depends on quirks mode.

 Another example is `document.write`.
 I've yet to work on any application that depends on this.
 However, implementing support for this feature require a